Yshayy/k8s-configuration-with-deno/main.md

 ### About me

 - CTO of livecycle
-- Full-Stack engineer
+- Software engineer
 - Heavily used kubernetes in the past 5 years
 - OSS Maintainer of Tweek (git.io/tweek)
-- Ex-Prinicipal Enginner at Soluto

 ---

 ### Agenda

-- Quick recap of kubernetes resource model <icon/>
+- Quick recap of kubernetes resource model
-- YAMLs, Helm and the mess we're in <icon/>
+- YAMLs, Helm and the mess we're in
-- Deno for the resque <icon/>
+- Deno for the resque
 - Summart & Questions

 <!-- 3m --->